ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 9. **Work on inclusion**, to make spaces welcoming and safe
 10. **Give**, our knowledge, time, technical skills, money
 11. **Work on being allies**, constantly

+Quite a talk on some serious matter to close the second day of JS Conf Budapest.

+Have you experienced these things yourself in the tech industry?

+Have you contributed to debugging the tech industry?

 ****